 The Bank Group enters into hedging transactions to manage interest rate risk on fixed rate borrowings.
 These transactions are recognised as fair value hedges.
 Fair value hedges are used when derivatives hedge changes in the fair value of recognised assets or liabilities with a specific risk.
-Derivatives are recognised in the income statement.
+Derivatives are recognised in the balance sheet at fair value and changes in fair value of derivatives are recognised in the income statement.
 Changes in the value of the hedged item, attributable to the hedged risk, adjust the carrying amount of the asset and are recognised in the income statement.

 The Company has chosen to continue to apply hedge accounting in accordance with IAS 39.
-The new requirement in IFRS 9 would not have resulted in any change to the accounts.
+Applying the IFRS9 requirements would not have resulted in any change to the accounts.

 The use of hedge accounting requires that the hedge is effective.
 A hedge is regarded as highly effective if, at inception and throughout the hedge period, it can be expected that changes in the fair value of the hedged item essentially offset changes in the fair value of the hedged instrument.
 The effectiveness of the hedge is measured at the individual level.
 At inception, the hedging effectiveness is measured on the basis of an interest rate shock at the individual instrument level.
 When assessing the hedge effectiveness retrospectively, the fair value of the hedged instrument is measured and compared with the change in fair value of the hedged item.
 The result must be within the range of 80-125%.